AMoazeni/Real-Time-Robotics/README.md

 <br></br>
 Python is great for prototyping and quick development due to its simple syntax.
 Julia is a new open source language designed for Engineering and technical calculations (similar to expensive and closed source MATLAB).
 Production level code is generally written in C, with Real-Time functions written in Assembly (hardware specific language).
+Python developers can use 'Cython' and 'Micro-Python' Libraries to improve their code performance.

 <br></br>
-Fastest to Slowest runtime: Assembly, c, c++, Julia (similar to MATLAB), JavaScript, Python
+Fastest to Slowest runtime: Assembly, c, c++, Julia, Python, JavaScript